MicrosoftDocs/patterns-practices/patterns-practices/reference/navigationasyncextensions-requestnavigate-method-inavigateasync-string-navigationparameters-mspp-regions.md

 Prism Class Library

-NavigationAsyncExtensions..::.RequestNavigate Method (INavigateAsync, String, NavigationParameters)
+NavigationAsyncExtensions.RequestNavigate Method (INavigateAsync, String, NavigationParameters)
 ===================================================================================================

 Initiates navigation to the target specified by the target.